our Better Nature Home

 INVASION OF THE HALLOWEEN BEETLES

-These beneficial insects were introduced by the U.S. Dept. of Agriculture as a biological control, and first recorded in Connecticut in 1994.
+These beneficial insects (Harmonia axyridis (Pallas) stowed away on ships and were also introduced by the U.S. Dept. of Agriculture as a biological control.
+They were recorded in Connecticut in 1994.
 They will dine on more than 50 species of agricultural/landscape pests such as aphids and scales.
-An adult, which can live 2-3 years, can consume 90 to 270 aphids a day.

 Unfortunately, because of their habit of swarming homes while looking for a place to overwinter, they can become a nuisance.
 They crawl inside through cracks and crevices and often cluster in corners by window or door frames.
-Fortunately, they will not reproduce indoors, nor will they eat wood, building materials, or human food.
-Aerosol foggers or "bug bombs" will not control lady beetles.
-The following methods are more effective:

-Keep them outside
+DO keep them outside

 • Before autumn arrives, seal cracks and openings around windows, doors, siding, and utility pipes with a quality silicone or silicone-latex caulk or weather stripping.
 Larger gaps can be sealed with urethane foam, glass wool or stainless steel wool, etc.